Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials: Additional Results

-\paragraph{Extension to energies and forces.} \cref{appendix:table:mptrj_omol25_finetuned_mlip_results} explores \textsc{Zatom-1}'s ability to predict energies and forces to serve as an MLIP.
-Through this preliminary set of experiments, we find that the performance of \textsc{Zatom-1}'s material force predictions for MPtrj slightly surpasses that of Orb-v1, a state-of-the-art, pretrained model for this dataset.
-Results for OMol25 demonstrate that \textsc{Zatom-1} can effectively balance the performance of its force predictions for molecules and materials jointly, highlighting its potentially broad applicability in molecular and materials sciences.
-Despite these promising first steps, \textsc{Zatom-1}'s energy predictions could be notably improved, suggesting that its representations derived through generative pretraining on QM9 \& MP20 are most informative of (equivariant) atomistic forces.
-As potential future directions, exploring bespoke additive noise schedules for each of the model's input modalities during finetuning, or pretraining using more structurally diverse datasets such as OMol25 and LeMat-Bulk, could potentially address this gap between energy and force finetuning performance for both molecules and materials.
+\cref{appendix:table:mptrj_omol25_finetuned_mlip_results} explores \textsc{Zatom-1}'s ability to predict energies and forces to serve as an MLIP.
+Through this preliminary set of experiments, we find that the performance of jointly pretrained \textsc{Zatom-1}'s material force predictions for MPtrj slightly surpasses that of Orb-v1, a state-of-the-art, pretrained model for this dataset.
+Results for OMol25 demonstrate that jointly pretrained \textsc{Zatom-1} can balance the performance of its force predictions for molecules and materials jointly, highlighting its potentially broad applicability in molecular and materials sciences.
+Despite these promising first steps, \textsc{Zatom-1}, when pretrained solely as an MLIP using OMol25, achieves considerably better energy predictions for OMol25 than jointly pretrained \textsc{Zatom-1}, suggesting the presence of negative (energy-specific) transfer learning between jointly pretrained \textsc{Zatom-1}'s small-sized QM9 and MP20 pretraining examples and OMol25's much larger pretraining molecules (n.b., as the energy of an atomic system is a function of the system's size).
+To characterize this observation further, using the generative modeling weights studied in Table \ref{appendix:table:omol25_dng}, we generatively pretrained \textsc{Zatom-1} and finetuned MLIP task-specific weights using OMol25 end-to-end, finding that \textit{generative} pretraining with OMol25 leads to better force predictions than \textit{MLIP} pretraining/finetuning with OMol25 (though energy predictions are improved with the latter approach).
+As a potential future direction, \textit{joint} molecule and material generative pretraining (beyond 80 epochs \citep{levine2025open}, up to convergence) using more structurally diverse datasets, such as LeMat-Bulk and OMol25, could improve \textsc{Zatom-1}'s ability to balance energy and force predictions effectively; we defer this to future work due to compute resource constraints.